-The Economic Theory of Federalism is based on methodological individualism and therefore demands that citizens' preferences should be fulfilled as far as possible.
-It yields one clear and overriding result: a federal (i.e. decentralized) state is superior to a centralized one.
-A federal constitution has three major advantages over a unitary state, provided the federal units (provinces, Länder, states, cantons or communes) have sufficient decision-making rights and taxing power:
+The Economic Theory of Federalism yields one clear and overriding result: a federal (i.e. decentralized) state is superior to a centralized one in the sense that it fulfils the demands of the citizens more effectively.
+A federal constitution that endowes the federal units (provinces, Länder, states, cantons or communes) with sufficient decision-making rights and taxing power has three major advantages over a unitary state:

-(1) A federal constitution is closer to citizens' preferences.
+Advantage 1: More flexible politics.
 In all societies, citizens differ widely in their demand for services provided by the state.
 These differences in demand are not only the result of heterogeneous tastes due to differences in tradition, culture, language etc, but also of unequal economic conditions.
-The latter are caused by, for example, leads or lags in the general business cycle and, of course, special structural conditions such as differences in infrastructure, unemployment, the concentration of particular industries etc.

-These differences in the demand for public services must be met by differentiated supply policies if citizens' preferences are to be fulfilled.
-Federal subunits are best able to meet this challenge because they are better endowed with information about the local requirements.
-Even more importantly, the politicians in charge have the incentives to provide these services, and to do so in an efficient way, as they are directly accountable for the local policy and their re-election depends on the satisfaction of the voters they represent.
-In contrast, centralized states tend to produce unitary policies which respond less to differences in local demands.
-To take the public education systems as an example, the particular curricula are homogenized in many centralized countries, even when it is obvious that, e.g., in tourist regions, it would be most important to teach students additional language skills.
+The latter are caused by, for example, leads or lags in the general business cycle and, of course, special structural conditions such as differences in infrastructure, unemployment, the concentration of particular industries etc. These differences in the demand for public services must be met by differentiated supply policies if citizens' preferences are to be fulfilled.
+Federal subunits are best able to meet this challenge.
+The politicians in charge are better endowed with information about the local requirements.
+They have the incentives to provide these services according to the preferences of the citizens because they are directly accountable for the local policy and their reelection depends on the satisfaction of the voters they represent.
+In contrast, centralized states tend to produce unitary policies which do less respond to differences in local demands.